kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/README.md

 # Build a Traffic Sign Recognition Program
-This project is from Udacity, which it is the third project of the Self-Driving Car NanoDegree course.
+This project is from [Udacity](https://www.udacity.com/), which is the third project of the [Self-Driving Car NanoDegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) course.

 Overview
 ---